Amparo Muñoz: Personal life

 In 1976, Muñoz met singer Francisco Andion Gonzalez, who would become her husband, while making The Other Bedroom.
 Accordingly, she claimed mistreatment from Andion and later had a miscarriage of pregnancy.
 They were married on 16 May 1976 and divorced in 1978.
 However, due to the irregularities of this marriage according to the Constitution of Spain, it was delayed in the courts and not legally finalized until 1983.

 Afterwards, Muñoz had brief romantic relationships with Antonio Flores, Vicente Fernández and Máximo Valverde.
 She also had a romantic relationship with José Coronado and an "unnamed politician" which was never revealed to the public.
 Later on, she dated both Flavio Labarca when she lived in Mexico in 1980 and Víctor Rubio Guijarro in the Philippines in 1991, both who suffered from drug abuse by which Muñoz called off in both relationships.
 She remained in the Philippines until 1996 due to the LGBT community which cherished her as a beauty queen despite her family’s request to repatriate in Spain.

 The most significant extramarital relationship of Muñoz's life was with Spaniard film producer Elías Querejeta.
 She met Querejeta on the set of Mamá cumple cien años in 1978, which was nominated for the Academy Award for Best Foreign Language Film at the 52nd Academy Awards.
 The relationship subsequently received much publicity.

 At the earlier stage of their relationship, Munoz requested a divorce from Querejeta, who refused to divorce for the sake of public embarrassment (as coming from a devout Roman Catholic family) with his only daughter, Gracia Querejeta.
-He remained legally married to his wife, Maria del Carmen Marin throughout their relationship—although he and his legal wife had been living separate lives, there was never an official split and neither party pursued a divorce.
+He remained legally married to his wife, Maria del Carmen Marin, throughout their relationship—although he and his legal wife had been living separate lives, there was never an official split and neither party pursued a divorce.
 Accordingly, after their reunion as a couple in 1996, Muñoz as a mistress, no longer interfered to break this union, and also never fought for neither marital nor conjugal rights.

 Death

 Muñoz had been long struggling with health issues.
-In 1975, she was medically diagnosed with mental depression.
+In 1975, she was medically diagnosed with depression.
 In the spring of 1991, she suffered from acute pancreatitis.
 In 2003, she was formally diagnosed with a brain tumor along with an arterial malformation in the vicinity of her Cerebellum.

 Muñoz was duly advised by her physicians of imminent death in which she suffered two more cerebral aneurysms, the first case which paralyzed half of her body, the latter which partially impaired her vision.
 She became reclusive and refused to physically meet with anyone, except a very select few individuals and only allowed communication via telephone.

 She died on 27 February 2011 (aged 56) in Málaga, and was given a highly private funeral at her own personal request.
 Her mortal remains were cremated on 1 March 2011 and her gravestone is marked at the Roman Catholic cemetery of Saint Michael in Málaga, Spain.